Show Filters

 Determine Strategic Scope and Objectives

 As utilities design their make-ready programs, they must align program objectives with the greatest opportunities to increase adoption by addressing stakeholders’ needs.
-Stakeholders’ priorities may differ, which will require utilities to design make-ready programs to meet the needs and demands of site owners, developers, customers, fleet owners, and third-party contractors within their service territories.
+Stakeholders’ priorities may differ, requiring utilities to design make-ready programs that meet the needs and demands of site owners, developers, customers, fleet owners, and third-party contractors within their service territories.

-In many cases, regulators may establish requirements to which utilities must align their program objectives.
-For example, state-led programs may set development targets for specific communities, market segments, or offer incentives to those installing EV-charging infrastructure.
-Utilities will need to orient their programs to aggressively pursue mandated targets and ensure full access to incentives.
-Establishing the strategic scope and objectives early enables managers to develop a program that is proactive and cost effective.
+In many cases, policy setting and compliance requirements may establish criteria for utilities to align their program objectives.
+For example, state-led programs may set development targets for specific communities and market segments, or offer incentives to those installing EV-charging infrastructure.
+Utilities must orient their programs to pursue mandated targets and aggressively ensure full access to incentives.
+Establishing the strategic scope and objectives early on enables managers to develop a proactive and cost-effective program.

 Communicate